 · 3 min read

-NSF International to Provide Pre-Assessment Audits to New GRMA Standards
+NSF to Provide Pre-Assessment Audits to New GRMA Standards

-ANN ARBOR, Mich. – NSF International, an independent public health and safety organization, is now providing interim gap or pre-assessment audits to the recently-developed Global Retailer and Manufacturer Alliance (GRMA) standards.
+ANN ARBOR, Mich. – NSF, an independent public health and safety organization, is now providing interim gap or pre-assessment audits to the recently-developed Global Retailer and Manufacturer Alliance (GRMA) standards.

 In January 2019, the GRMA announced the publication of NSF/ANSI 455, a set of consensus-based GMP auditing standards for manufacturers of dietary supplements (455-2: Dietary Supplements), cosmetics and personal care products (455-3: Cosmetics/Personal Care Products) and over-the-counter drugs (455-4: OTC Drugs).
 The new standards are aimed at reducing the number of audits and the associated costs of auditing to multiple independent standards.
 The new standards will help manufacturers centralize their efforts in continuous improvement and industry best practices while giving consumers greater confidence in the products they choose.